Editorial policy

 What AI does

-A light pass on prose somebody has already written from experience.
+A light pass on prose a human has already written from experience.

 Sanity checks.
 "Am I being completely out of line here?"
 The author is the expert on the topic.
-AI is a second pair of eyes that may push back on a take, surface a counterargument worth addressing, or confirm that yes, this is roughly the consensus.
-The author still decides.
+AI may push back on a claim or how something is presented, and we reconsider it.
+This may include additional research or just simple rewording if a stance is ambiguous.

 What AI doesn't do

-AI does not draft articles.
-The article comes from the author's experience, opinion, and operational scars.
-If we don't have something to say, we don't publish.
+AI NEVER drafts articles.
+The article comes from the author's experience and opinions.
+If we don't have enough of either to write it ourselves, we don't publish it.

 AI is not a source of truth.
 We don't ask it whether a claim is correct and trust the answer.
-Models hallucinate confidently on technical details, and that's exactly the failure mode a reader would reasonably worry about.
-The author is the expert.
-AI is the sanity check, not the authority.
-Anything load-bearing gets verified by a human, the old way.
+Models hallucinate confidently on technical details, and will fold the moment you push back on most points it brings up: it's confidently a pushover.

 Why